 The College of Charleston Monday Night Concert.“ For the greater part of these selections Dearmas’ playing maintained an excellent balance of technical poise and expressive control…her plectra flew with increasing grace as the recital progressed, and her playing rose to the brilliance of the music, especially in the later half.”
 The Post and Courier – Jack Dressler.

-Degree in Piano from the School of Music of the University of Uruguay, and a degree in harpsichord from the Superior Conservatory of Music at Zaragoza, Spain.
+NIVES DEARMAS of Italian an Uruguayan decent earned a degree in Piano from the School of Music of the University of Uruguay (1990), and a degree in harpsichord from the Superior Conservatory of Music at Zaragoza, Spain (1992).

-She has performed with prestigious musicians: Elizabeth Blumenstock, Manfred Kraemer, Joachim Fuss, Amiram Ganz, Alain Daboncourt, Juan Manuel Quintana, The Catalan Chamber Orchestra, conducted by Joan Pŕmies.
+She’s performed with prestigious musicians like Joachim Fuss, Amiram Ganz, Alain Daboncourt, The Catalan Chamber Orchestra.

 In 2007 she won the first prize awarded by the Uruguayan Ministry of Education and Culture in the annual competition “Funds for Cultural and Artistic Development” with the project “ Iberoamerican Landscape for Guitar and Harpsichord””, performing in Santa Cruz de Tenerife, Salamanca, Ciudad Real and Zaragoza.
 (Spain).

 She played as soloist in Spain, Brazil and The United States; with her sister Laura Dearmas (see Dearmas Duo).
 Was invited to join the most outstanding Brazilian harpsichord players at the “Ancient and Baroque Music Festival”, in Curitiba; “San Benito Monastery” (Sao Paulo); “San Pedro Theatre” (Porto Alegre, Brazil).